markyb86/Mac-OS-9-Classic-XFCEfixes/README.md

 - removed subtitle from 'tall' GTK styled windows, as in XFCE this caused overhang
 - made application tabs square (removed border-radius)
 - added my PlatiNomNom XWFM4 theme (https://www.xfce-look.org/p/1016508) so the XFCE Window manager is covered as well.
+- commented out the background imaged from 'tall' gtk3 titlebars, it does not scale correctly.

 **Maintainer :** [MarkyB86](https://github.com/MarkyB86)